Harness the power of these foods to make your meals more diet-friendly

 Coriander doesn't just pack a punch when it comes to flavour and mineral content, it's also been found to be effective at killing off dangerous bacteria like salmonella when cooking.
 This chicken and coriander curry recipe is delicious.

 Spices add flavour to food without increasing fat or salt content, so they're a no-brainer when you're cooking.
 Some studies have suggested that cinnamon, ginger and tumeric also have health benefits such as lowering cholestoral or easing an upset stomach too.
+10 foods that will make you feel better

 Make sure your steak packs an antioxidant punch by sprinkling it with a little rosemary before grilling.
 The herb actually protects the meat from the carcinogenic compounds caused by the flames.
 Clever.
+Try our slow-roasted lamb with thyme recipe

 We could all do with eating more iron, so leafy green vegetables make for a delicious ingredient or side dish idea.
 Add a little spinach or rocket to your sandwich, or pick up some kale - it's in season now.
 This baked cod and bacon with sage and greens recipe is a firm favourite.